articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 • The entity's targets are consistent with appropriate decarbonization pathways if a relevant pathway exists.

-We typically view an entity's metrics and targets as more comprehensive when the targets address the most impactful climate activities, have robust interim targets rather than long-term targets in isolation, and the metrics are calculated and reported according to leading standards.
+We typically view an entity's metrics and targets as more comprehensive when they address climate activities with the most impact, have robust interim targets rather than long-term targets in isolation, and the metrics are calculated and reported according to leading standards.

 Actions And Investments